MahanVeisi8/RL_practices/Cartpole/Hyperparameters/README.md

 ### **Discount Factor Variations**

 The discount factor is another essential hyperparameter in reinforcement learning that determines the importance given to future rewards.
 By testing different discount factors: `0.997`, `0.97`, and `0.9`, we investigate their impact on the learning behavior and the overall performance of our DQN model trained on the Cart Pole problem.

-#### Experimental Setup
-Each discount factor was examined under identical training conditions over 1000 episodes, with each variant run in its dedicated directory to prevent overlap and ensure consistency in the experimental conditions.

 #### Visual Analysis and Performance Impact